MattSokol79/Ops_Notes/Day4_bash_jenkins_ci/README.md

 - Find the PID (process id) through grep and can kill that specific process
   - e.g. `ps -aux | grep vagrant` -> Find all processes of vagrant
   - `sudo kill <PID>` -> Kill a specific vagrant process with its pid provided

+## Bash Variables
+**Define Dynamically**
+`HELLO=THIS_AMAZING`

+**Call using `$`**
+`echo $HELLO`

+- These only live on the current terminal/process, if you exit terminal after defining a terminal, and open a new one, it will no longer be there.

+## Environment Variables
+- If you want a variable to exist everytime you open a terminal (global variable) --> You need to add it to the PATH!!

+- How to do that?
+  - It reads files and locations before opening.
+Where do I write this variable?
+  - ---> `.bashrc` or in `.profile` NOT IN BOTH
+  - Following DRY ----> make `.profile` look and read `.bashrc` and only write in `.bashrc`

+## Bash PATH
+- A bunch of files it reads in some order.
+- Specific files that the terminal executes before opening and allowing you, the user, or another program to interact with it.
+- This is a great location to set some variables.
+These can them be used by child processes.
+- To be used by child process, it's useful to `export` the variable in the PATH.

+## Alias - NOT V IMPORTANT
+- Not going to be covered in lesson
+- Example of an alias in a `.bashrc`
+  - `alias cfb='vim ~/.bashrc'
+    - literally just stick a command in there after the word alias and then the shortcut= then the command